 England and Canada remained the largest consumers of De Kuyper gin until the early 1900s.

 Maintaining close proximity to the sea ports was vital for distilleries.
 The De Kuyper distillery in Rotterdam was no exception.
-When the Westzeedijk road was constructed, it effectively severed the distillery’s ties to the River Maas.
+So, with the construction of the Westzeedijk road, it effectively severed the distillery’s ties to the River Maas.
 So, in 1910, the De Kuyper family closed its Rotterdam location and moved everything to Schiedam.
 The new distillery began production in 1911.
 And this was the building we were about to tour!

-In Part 2, we will explore the De Kuyper distillery in-depth, learn more about the gin-making process, and discover how De Kuyper became the world’s largest producer of cocktail liqueurs!
+In Part 2, we will explore the De Kuyper Royal Distillers in-depth.
+Learn more about the gin-making process, and discover how De Kuyper became the world’s largest producer of cocktail liqueurs!